 Cognitive therapy

-Cognitive behavioral therapy (CBT) is a popular and effective form of talking therapy for many centered on the core belief that changing your thoughts can change how you feel and act.
+Cognitive behavioral therapy (CBT) is a popular and effective form of talking therapy or psychotherapy for many centered on the core belief that changing your thoughts can change how you feel and act.
 Cognitive behavioral therapy focuses on identifying unwanted thought patterns, determining the patterns affected by them, and then changing these patterns into positive ones through talking therapy.
 Cognitive behavioral therapy is often used to treat anxiety and depression, among other mental health conditions with potentially severe symptoms.

 In a traditional talk therapy session like this, the client may feel in control of their reactions, no matter the stimuli.
 Cognitive therapists believe that dysfunctional thinking leads to dysfunctional emotions or behaviors.
-By changing this thinking, clients can change their outlook and reduce distress from many their challenges and troubling emotions.
+By changing this thinking, clients can change their outlook and reduce distress from many of their challenges and troubling emotions.

 The American Psychological Association suggests that completing homework is often an emphasis of receiving CBT therapies.
 There's strong empirical evidence for the impact of cognitive behavioral therapy, as it's widely considered the gold standard of today's therapeutic approaches.
 However, like any type of therapy, cognitive behavioral therapy is a tool that may not benefit everyone.